-NB: This award is part of a dual parchment arrangement where upon successful completion students also receive, in addition to the Keele award, a Diploma in Big Data and Financial Management awarded by Jiangxi University of Applied Science (JUAS).
+NB: this award is part of a dual parchment arrangement where upon successful completion students also receive, in addition to the Keele award, a Diploma in Big Data and Accounting awarded by Jiangxi University of Applied Science (JUAS).

 This programme is part of a dual award collaboration between Keele University and JUAS.
-Students who successfully complete the programme as described in this Programme Specification will be awarded a DipHE in High Education (HE) Economics and Finance from Keele University.
-Students who successfully complete the Keele modules as part of this programme, and additional JUAS modules, will be awarded a Diploma in in Big Data and Financial Management from JUAS.
-This Programme Specification describes the award details for the DipHe in Economics and Finance from Keele University.
+Students who successfully complete the programme as described in this Programme Specification will be awarded a DipHE in Accounting and Finance from Keele University.
+Students that successfully complete the Keele modules as part of this programme and additional JUAS modules, will be awarded a Diploma in Big Data and Accounting from JUAS.
+This Programme Specification describes the award details for the DipHE in Accounting and Finance from Keele University.
+Students will receive a separate Programme Specification for the JUAS award.
 Both awards draw on the teaching and research strengths of both Keele and JUAS.
 The main teaching language is English, although some JUAS modules may be taught in Mandarin.
-Students will primarily study at JUAS throughout the DipHE.
+Students will primarily study at JUAS.